yashchitroda/JAVA-FUNDAMENTALS/README.md

 <h3>2.
 Web Applications.</h3>

 Web Applications are the client - server software application which is run by the client.
-Servlets, struts, JSP, Spring, hibernate etc. are used for the development of a client-server application eCommerce application is also developed in java using eCommerce platform i.e Broadleaf.
+Servlets, Struts, JSP, Spring, hibernate etc. are used for the development of a client-server application eCommerce application is also developed in java using eCommerce platform i.e Broadleaf.

 <i>Example: mail, e-commerce website, bank website etc.</i>